nwb-extensions/ndx-template/README.md

         - Use the naming schema "ndx-myname", e.g., "ndx-cortical-surface"
         - Use short and descriptive names
     - `description` - A description of your extension in simple terms
     - `dev_language` - Language for developing your extension (Python, MATLAB, Neither)
-      - If you want to include custom classes and functionality with your extension, please select the language in whcich  those classes are written.
+      - If you want to include custom classes and functionality with your extension, please select the language in which those classes are written.
       - If you intend your extension to be loaded without custom classes, select Neither.
     - `author` - Your name
     - `email` - Your email address
     - `github_name` - Your username on GitHub